 - Low battery life compared to alternatives

-As with GPS multisport devices, the Suunto 9 is chunky and robust, coming in at 50mm by 24mm.
-However, it is comfortable on the wrist as you ride thanks to the silicone band.
-It’s not concerned with how it looks, so if you don’t like black or white, then there are no other options for you.
+As a built-in GPS multisport device, the Suunto 9 is chunky and robust, coming in at 50mm by 24mm.
+However, it is comfortable on the wrist as you ride, thanks to the silicone band.

-The stainless-steel bezel resists scratches and knocks thanks to sapphire crystal protecting the 320 x 320 touchscreen LED display.
-It’s also water-resistant up to 100m; perfect for those rainy rides.
+The stainless-steel bezel resists scratches and knocks thanks to the sapphire crystal that protecting the 320 x 320 touchscreen LED display.
+This cycling smartwatch is also water-resistant up to 100m, perfect for those rainy rides.

-And the best part… How does 120 hours battery life in GPS mode sound?
+And the best part… How does 120 hours of battery life in GPS mode sound?